1BobC/1jsNest/README.md

 "Cre ate files for 1 js Nest"
 "populate files with boilerplate and add first exercise" "show Ex 1a & 1b in console, as alert and on Dom"
+"Ex 1a, 1b copied by hand with changes"